madetech/clean-architecture/learn/README.md

 * Applying a sound strategy for preventing the introduction of defects, such as TDD, unpins eliminating fear. [(semantic stability)](https://www.madetech.com/blog/semantically-stable-test-suites)
 * Refactoring can occur at any time when there is no fear
 * When the team understanding of the domain improves, keeping the in-code model of the domain up to date is important.
 * The SOLID and package principles provide a guide to aid good software design

+## Learning

+A typical number used to determine how much effort is required to become an expert is 10,000 hours of practice.

+It cannot be any practice, however, i.e. you cannot swing a golf club for 10,000 hours and become as good as Tiger Woods.

+"Practice" must be:

+* Deliberate and goal directed
+* Include the opportunity for:
+    * Self-reflection
+    * Feedback

 ## Other guides